iwasz/oledgui/README.md

 Modern C++ GUI library for small displays with 3 button input.
 Developed with microcontrollers in mind.
+Stabilising the API.

 ![Demo](demo.gif)